 - To define class from the marks, we can use an approx match to define the class against the Marks.

-After using VLOOKUP formula the result is shown below
+After using the VLOOKUP formula, the result is shown below

-- As per the above image, you can see that we have made a table of students with marks to identify their class we have made another table which will act as the key,
+- As per the above image, you can see that we have made a table of students with marks to identify their class; we have made another table that will act as the key,

 - But make sure that the marks in the cell have to be in ascending order.